Martinez runs for 2, passes for 1, Huskers top Purdue 37-27

 Plummer connected with Payne Durham for a 20-yard touchdown with 1:29 left in third quarter and hooked up with David Bell for an 89-yard score with 12:16 remaining in the fourth quarter.
 Two Nebraska defenders ran into each other leaving Bell wide open.

-Martinez completed 14 of 19 passes in the first half to help the Cornhuskers take a 27-13 halftime lead.
+“Coach always says don’t worry about the scoreboard, just play hard,” Plummer said.
+“We’re playing hard no matter what the score is.
+But does it stink to be down 14 at the start?
+Yeah, it does.
+But I think we showed some life there in the second, third quarter.”

 Nebraska jumped out to a 14-0 lead in the first 5 minutes on Purdue’s special teams miscues.
-On fourth-and-11 on Purdue 40, Purdue punter Brendan Cropsey’s punt was blocked by Levi Falck and recovered by Simon Otte on the 1-yard line.
-Dedick Mills scored on a 1-yard run.
+On fourth down from its own 40, Purdue punter Brendan Cropsey’s punt was blocked by Levi Falck and recovered by Simon Otte on the 1-yard line.
+Dedrick Mills scored on a 1-yard run.

-On Purdue’s punt from its own 23, Nebraska’s Cam Taylor-Britt returned it 27 yards and 15 yards more was tacked on for sideline interference penalty putting the ball on the 17.
-On third down, Martinez scored on a 13-yard run.

-Purdue’s Jackson Anthrop blocked a Nebraska punt with 19 seconds left in the second quarter and the Boilermakers recovered on the Nebraska 20.
-That led to J.D.
-Dellinger’s 27-yard field goal on the final play of the half.

 THE TAKEAWAY

 Nebraska: The Cornhuskers got back in the victory column with a solid game by Martinez and taking advantage of Purdue’s mistakes.
+Adrian Martinez will likely hold on the starting position with his solid game.

 Purdue: After a 2-0 start, the Boilermakers have lost four consecutive games, including the last two at home.
 Purdue got in a 14-0 hole in the opening minutes and never recovered.
 The Boilermakers never were able to get the run game going.
 Top rusher Zander Horvath was limited to 21 yards on seven carries.